Soliciting Child for Unlawful Sex

 The crime of Soliciting a Child for Unlawful Sex (officially called Soliciting a Child for Unlawful Sexual Conduct by Using a Computer) is intended to protect children against the trolling, by adults, of internet chat rooms for minors.

-- Uses an online service, internet service, or electronic device capable of data storage or transmission to seduce, solicit, lure, or entice a person believed to be a minor child to engage in an unlawful sexual conduct; and
+Under Florida Statute 847.0135(3), the crime of Soliciting a Child for Unlawful Sex is defined as the use of an online service, internet service, or electronic device to seduce, solicit, lure, or entice a minor, or person believed to be a minor, to engage in unlawful sexual conduct.

 Electronic Devices